 How To Think About Money by Jonathan Clements – excellent personal finance advice coupled with how simple living allows us to enjoy our money more.
 The author was the personal finance editor of the Wall Street Journal and a columnist for Forbes.

 How To Make Your Money Last by Jane Bryant Quinn – the title is exactly what is in the book.
 Excellent advice on how to make your money last throughout your life.
 Ms. Quinn has written many books on personal finance and is widely respected.

 Bogleheads Guide to Retirement by Taylor Larimore, Mel Lindaur, Richard A. Ferri & Laura F. Dogu – the Bogleheads are a national organization of people who believe in index investing and common sense personal finance.
 This is just one of a number of books that have been written by various members.
 They are all excellent.
-There website is also listed below.
+Their website is listed below.

 The Cheapskate Next Door by Jeff Yeager – the title is a take off on The Millionaire Next Door book.
 The author humorously describes how he was able to retire at a young age through “frugal” living.
 It’s a funny read with some good advice.

 Your Money or Your Life by Vicki Robin & Joe Dominguez with Monique Tilford – this book is a classic and changed how many people view working for money.
 You will question many areas of your working and spending life after reading this.
 A great book with many devoted followers of the program.

 Getting a Life by Jacqueline Blix & David Heitmiller – this sequel to Your Money or Your Life tells a story of the authors changing their lives dramatically for the better from the status quo of society to what they really value using the program prescribed in Your Money or Your Life.